Call to Earth

 FREQUENTLY ASKED QUESTIONS

-• Stacey: Having lived a rich and adventurous life at 49, I've pushed my body to its physical limits time and time again.
-The demands of this challenge require not only peak physical fitness but also the discipline to maintain a high calorie, effective diet which I know will challenge me especially as I enter the menopause.
+• Stacey: At 50 years old, I have lived an enriching and adventurous life filled with purpose.
+I've pushed my body to its physical limits time and time again.
+The demands of this challenge require not only peak physical fitness but also the discipline to maintain a high calorie, effective diet which I know will challenge me especially as I embrace the menopause.
 I anticipate the toughest aspects of this journey will test me but I am preparing through regular targeted training and sheer determination.
 By continuing to embrace an active, adventurous lifestyle, I am continuing to build the grit and resilience needed to overcome every obstacle ahead.
 I feel utterly privileged to be given this marvellous opportunity.

 • Stacey:

-• Most likely to cry when I leave and when I finish!
+• Most likely to cry when I finish!

-Most scared of sharks… yes even though I have swam with them in the West Atlantic, Indian and Pacific!
+• Most scared of sharks… yes even though I am a commercial diver and have swam with them in the West Atlantic, Indian and Pacific Ocean

-• Most excited about learning new things overcoming new challenges and adding a new chapter to my life story.
+• Most excited about adding a new chapter to my life story, making a difference even if it is small and overcoming new challenges

 Jonno: